koechian/static-site-generator/README.md

 4. The object can then be injected into a HTML template. ✅
 5. The files are then saved in a generated dist directory and served from that directory. ✅

-For error page maybe one general error page an be used like in GitHub. (research on error handling using JS)
+- For error page maybe one general error page an be used like in GitHub. (research on error handling using JS)
+- A watcher script is used to call the builder script to rebuild the files incase of any changes
+- However, it does not monitor for change in file contents

 ## Attributions